boxed/mutmut/README.md

 ## Workflow

-This section describes how to work with mutmut to enhance your test suite.
+This section describes how to work with nootnoot to enhance your test suite.

-1. Run mutmut with `mutmut run`.
+1. Run nootnoot with `nootnoot run`.
 A full run is preferred but if you're just getting started you can exit in the middle and start working with what you have found so far.
-2. Show the mutants with `mutmut browse`
+2. Show the mutants with `nootnoot browse`
 3. Find a mutant you want to work on and write a test to try to kill it.
 4. Press `r` to rerun the mutant and see if you successfully managed to kill it.

-Mutmut keeps the data of what it has done and the mutants in the `mutants/` directory.If you want to make sure you run a full mutmut run you can delete this directory to start from scratch.
+NootNoot keeps the data of what it has done and the mutants in the `mutants/` directory.If you want to make sure you run a full nootnoot run you can delete this directory to start from scratch.

-## Contributing to Mutmut
+## Contributing to NootNoot

-If you wish to contribute to Mutmut, please see our [contributing guide](CONTRIBUTING.md).
+If you wish to contribute to NootNoot, please see our [contributing guide](CONTRIBUTING.md).